Suffolk Contract Bridge Association

 RICK STANDING DOWN

-Rick Hanley is standing down as Suffolk captain at the end of the current Eastern Counties League season.
-As announced previously, he will be succeeded by Paul Whetton.
+Rick Hanley has stood down as Suffolk captain and, as announced previously, he has been succeeded by Paul Whetton.

 Despite have a small pool of players to call on compared to other counties, and with some top Suffolk players choosing not to represent the county, his tenure has been marked by an overall improvement in results, notably by the B and C teams.